 Teo's Resilient Node architecture allows for 100% of system capabilities to be fully operational, even in the event of network failures, power interruptions, or hardware component failures.

-Teo Resilient Nodes can be clustered to create a Teo Resilient Network which is modeled after a biological neural network.
+Teo Resilient Nodes can be clustered to create a Teo Resilient Network.
 Each additional node adds to the total possible users that can be supported, and to the resiliency of the network as a whole.
 Teo Resilient Nodes can be geographically distributed to minimize network traffic and better serve isolated sites in the event of wide area network failures.

 Once Teo Nodes are configured to create a Teo resilient network, all system resources behave as a unified core.
 All individual node resources such as local PSTN interfaces, conferencing, and storage facilities are shared by the system.